 1. Gather Information

 First, you need to gather information to track the customer journey as realistically as possible.
 Tracking tools, such as Google Analytics, can be used to collect data on user behavior.
 With tracking, you can find out which pages are visited most often, where users come to your site from or whether they subscribe to a newsletter.
 You can also use surveys to collect information about users needs, thoughts and perceptions.
 A solid database is essential for the following steps and will flow into the entire process.
+You can use CRM software to analyze and track your customer data.

 2. Create Buyer Personas